jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 To create an .obj file we can use the popular open source application <a href="https://www.blender.org" target="_blank">Blender</a> (this is installed on the machines in the Dalton building).

-1. Create your object in blender and sort out the material textures, UV co-ordinates etc. (lots of tutorials on youtube to help you with this).
+1. Create your object in blender and sort out the material textures, UV coordinates etc. (lots of tutorials on youtube to help you with this).
 Or you can import a model produced by someone else (be sure to give credit if doing this).

 2. Click on **File > Export > Wavefront (.obj)**